 what I thought was an Interesting addition was having this power tier within the dragon ball lore and world building that establishes more in the story,

-A power tier for a group of characters which i like to call The God tier, Of course gods are nothing new since we have had a lot introduce through the course of this franchise however this concept although nothing new does add a lot in terms of lore and world building which is part of the new power scaling of the story itself, So to give you an example you have..
+A power tier for a group of characters which i like to call The God tier, Of course gods are nothing new since we have had a lot introduce through the course of this franchise however this concept although nothing new does add more in terms of lore and world building which is part of the new power scaling of the story itself, So to give you an example you have..

 > The Kaioshins/Supreme Kais who like many in this god tier, have existed for many millenniums are known as the Gods of Creation.
 They are known to create Life such as Planets/moons/stars in their universes to ensure quality of life is maintained especially after those forms of life are destroyed in the process to keep the Balance of their own Mortal levels in their universe in order along with its mortal levels and quality of life can keep prospering through its creation as assigned from their superiors or previous generation of Kai And from Higher beings like angels grand priest, and most important